grackle-project/grackle/doc/source/Consuming.rst

 The format is understood by `pkg-config <https://www.freedesktop.org/wiki/Software/pkg-config/>`__  (or an alternative implementation called `pkgconf <https://github.com/pkgconf/pkgconf>`__ ), and pkg-config comes preinstalled at many computing facilities.
 This file format is recognized by most popular build systems like autotools, Meson, or even CMake (if using CMake, you should prefer the methods described :ref:`here <cmake_grackle_linking>` or :ref:`here <Embed_Grackle_in_Sim_Build>`).

-If your application's build system consists of Bare Makefiles, you can employ this file by invoking the ``pkg-config`` directly.
+If your application's build system consists of bare Makefiles, you can employ this file by invoking the ``pkg-config`` directly.
 The basic usage is extremely simple:

   * ``pkg-config --cflags grackle`` provides compiler flags (namely the ``-I`` flag)

   * ``pkg-config --libs grackle`` provides linker flags (namely the ``-L`` and ``-l`` flags)

-If Grackle isn't installed in a standard system installation directly, you or the end user needs to set the ``PKG_CONFIG_PATH`` variable to tell ``pkg-config`` where to find **grackle.pc** (if Grackle is a shared library, the relevant runtime-challenges LINK still need to be addressed).
+If Grackle isn't installed in a standard system installation directly, you or the end-user needs to set the ``PKG_CONFIG_PATH`` variable to tell ``pkg-config`` where to find **grackle.pc** (if Grackle is a shared library, the relevant runtime-challenges LINK still need to be addressed).

-To promote a seamless user-experience, the contents of **grackle.pc** are customized based on whether Grackle is installed as a shared library or as a static library.
+To promote a seamless user experience, the contents of **grackle.pc** are customized based on whether Grackle is installed as a shared library or as a static library.
 This is the ONLY *officially* supported way to consume grackle as a static library in a non-CMake build.

 The following snippet shows a sample Makefile for compiling a sample application while using Grackle.